MEAE: Game Design Track Coursework

 This course provides students with advanced knowledge in scripting for implementing game logic from a game design perspective.
 Students will use industry standard game engine scripting tools (e.g. Unity, Unreal) and languages (e.g. C#, Lua, Python) to ideate, digitally prototype, and create production ready systems, gameplay features, and/or mechanics.
 Course work will focus on planning, analyzing, and writing game scripts to implement student originated and instructor provided designs.

-A designer's fundamental responsibility is to effectively communicate design goals to cross-disciplinary development teams.
-This course enhances the concepts and skills needed for communicating and presenting game design documentation in various formats.
-Students will learn about professional communication, technical visualization, ideation, and the role of the designer within the larger game development team.
-Upon successful completion of this course, students will know how to communicate game designs accurately, completely, and concisely in the appropriate formats.
+One of designers’ fundamental responsibilities is to effectively communicate design goals to cross-disciplinary development teams.
+This course covers the concepts and skills needed for communicating and presenting game design documentation in various modalities and formats including text, images, schematics, and also verbally.
+Students will practice by creating and presenting different kinds of game design documentation.
+Upon successful completion of this course, students will know how to communicate game designs accurately, persuasively, completely, and concisely in the appropriate formats to different stakeholders and members of a game development team.

 Game Design Practicum gives students space to engage deeply with a chosen specialization within the field of game design (i.e. combat, level, mission, narrative, or systems).
 During this course, students will focus on developing a semester-long project that demonstrates mastery in their chosen area of expertise.
 The instructor will oversee individual projects, facilitate weekly group critiques, and provide individualized mentorship.
 Students who successfully complete this course will produce a polished game design portfolio piece.